-In stressful times, your company’s star performers can feel overwhelmed, anxious, disengaged, even burned out.
-When this happens, their performance suffers and their mood sours.
+In stressful times, the star performers in your company can experience overwhelm, anxiousness, disengagement, and even burn out.
+When this happens, you'll find that their performance suffers and their mood sours.
 Their negative behavior can affect the attitude of their whole team, leading to departures and more problems.
 In a recent survey, 95% of HR leaders said employee burnout is "sabotaging workforce retention."
 (Source: Kronos Incorporated and Future Workplace).

 In our recent webinar "Rock star to rock bottom - Preventing employee burnout in stressful times," we examined employee burnout from a mental health perspective, addressed burnout’s symptoms and underlying causes, and offered strategies for addressing and avoiding this common yet challenging condition.
-As a guide to managers and HR professionals, we’ve summarized our findings into a series of PDF checklists outlining common causes of stress and anxiety and recommendations for reducing stress and improving employee engagement.
-Here are a few key items from the first of these lists, a guide for managers on "Warning Signs of Employee Burnout."
+To help support management and HR professionals, we’ve summarized our findings on employee burnout into a series of PDF checklists outlining common causes of stress and anxiety and recommendations for reducing stress and improving employee engagement.
+Here are a few key signs of burnout from one of these resources, for managers on "Warning Signs of Employee Burnout."